Arctic Homeschool Logistics: Materials, Connectivity, and the Sealift in Nunavut

 Air Freight for Mid-Year Needs

 When you need materials that weren't sealifted and can't wait, air freight is the option.
-Northern airlines serving Nunavut communities — Canadian North and Air Canada/First Air routes — carry cargo.
+Northern airlines serving Nunavut communities — including Canadian North and other available air-cargo routes — carry cargo.
 Costs are significantly higher than southern shipping, weight limits apply, and delivery times depend on flight schedules to your community.

 For lightweight, small items, air freight is manageable.
 A single textbook or workbook is air-freightable.
 A full year's boxed curriculum is not economical by air.